wez/wezterm/docs/config/appearance.md

 You can find a list of available color schemes and screenshots in [The Color Schemes Section](../colorschemes/index.md).

+*Note: if you are using multiplexing with ssh or tls domains, the color scheme is controlled by the config file on the multiplexer server side.
+This is because the palette is an attribute of the terminal emulation and that state lives on the multiplexer server.*

 ### Precedence of `colors` vs `color_schemes`

 The `color_scheme` option takes precedence over the `colors` section below,